TheJenos/InputGurd.js/README.md

     <script src="js/InputGurd.js" ></script>
 ```

-* Thats All For Now
-This Is A Beta Version
+* Thats All For Now.
+Don't Forget This Is A Beta Version